KalyaniAvhale/simple-dvc-demo/README.md

 10. ``` git commit -m "first commit" ```
 git commit : Record changes to the repository
 -m : specifies the next paramter as message

+11. ``` git add . && git commit -m "updated README.md" ``` : this is chain command that  can be used after we make any changes in files and commit same to reprository.

+12. Create git reprository in github

+13. ``` git remote add origin https://github.com/KalyaniAvhale/simple-dvc-demo.git ```
+: push the commits in the local branch named master to the remote named origin".
+Once this is executed, all the stuff that you last synchronised with origin will be sent to the remote repository and other people will be able to see them there.

+14. ``` git branch -M main ``` :
+git branch command lets you create, list, rename, and delete branches.
+Here we will rename Master branch to main

+15. ``` git push -u origin main `` :
+git push -u origin master is used for pushing local content to GitHub.
+In the code, the origin is your default remote repository name and '-u' flag is upstream, which is equivalent to '-set-upstream. ' and the master is the branch.